houke/color-palette-generator/readme.txt

 1. The Color palette generator settings page
 2. A new media library column will be available
 3. When inserting images into your content, new options will be available
+4. Add a widget to your sidebar
-4. The palette in use
+5. The palette in use

 = TODO =

 * Make browser compatible (Promises don't work in IE)
-* Add option to show/ hide dominant color by default
-* Include color search functions
-* Add color search query var (or offer a custom page template)
 * Add developer functions
 * Rewrite code to use PHP Classes
-* Create smarter function for inserting palettes in post content (shortcodes stop working when plugin is deactivated).
+* Generate palette on upload

 == Upgrade Notice ==

 == Changelog ==

+= 0.8 =

+* Beta release

 = 0.7 =

 * Beta release